System Settings: Service

 No.LabelDefinition

-1New Ticket StatusDefault Status assigned to tickets created in your database.
+1New Ticket StatusDefault status assigned to tickets when they are created.

-2Default Ticket TypeDefault Type assigned to tickets created in your database.
+2Default Ticket TypeDefault type assigned to tickets when they are created.

-3Default Ticket PriorityDefault Priority assigned to tickets created in your database.
+3Default Ticket PriorityDefault priority assigned to tickets when they are created.

 These actions are available in the Service category.

-• Enter or edit your service defaults and constraints by completing the fields in each section and clicking the Save button.
+• Configure your service defaults by completing the fields in the Default Values section and clicking the Save button.

 • See the System Settings Overview article for more information about the other categories on the System Settings screen.